 American Sam Querrey will take on Santiago Giraldo, and has a solid path to the fourth round himself, but Giraldo is a tricky play and Querrey will need to be on his game early.
 The aforementioned Li Na will be taking on untested 16-year-old Ana Konjuh, who won the juniors title at the Australian Open a year ago.
 Marcos Baghdatis vs. Denis Istomin and Stosur against Klara Zakopalova are two other highlights.

-Television coverage will begin at 9 p.m.
-ET and run through 2 a.m. on ESPN2.
-After an hour break, the coverage will pick up at 3 a.m. and run through 6:30 a.m.
-The Tennis Channel will also carry coverage, from 7 p.m. through 9 p.m.
-There's also live streaming from the Australian Open website here, if you qualify.
+As far as TV coverage goes, ESPN and the Tennis Channel have you covered throughout the whole tournament.
+ESPN's early round coverage begins at 7 p.m.
+ET on their ESPN2 network, and will run through 7 a.m.
+The Tennis Channel will carry coverage from 7 p.m. through 9 p.m.
+There's also live streaming from the Australian Open website if you qualify here.

 A full list of Monday's matches and schedule can be found here.